 The following students are not eligible:

-- Students on a foundation year (please refer to the Path to Success Scholarship)
+- Students on a foundation year (refer to the Path to Success Scholarship)

 - International students